learn-co-curriculum/omniauth_lab/README.md

 ## Log in via GitHub OAuth Authentication

 Getting things to work with GitHub, now that we have _developer_ working, is much easier.
-There are a number of steps to undertake that have _nothing_ to do with code.
+There are many steps to undertake that have _nothing_ to do with code.
 We'll be following the documentation in [omniauth-github][oagh]

 1. Update the `OmniAuth::Builder` to use a `:github` provider